rbeyer/hiproc/README.rst

 - EDR_Stats: Verified!
     Really just runs ``hi2isis`` so no surprise here.

-- HiCal: Verified. (if ``HiGainFx()`` enabled) Upstream is undergoing change.
-HiGainFx really shouldn't be applied, so it is commented out here.
-We're also working to integrate the bitflip cleaning into the upstream Perl, so this is in flux.
+- HiCal: Verified.
+    Upstream is undergoing change, needs to be re-verified once upstream settles down.

 - HiStitch: not verified
 - HiccdStitch: not verified